 A mule has a jack (male donkey) for a father and a mare (female horse) for a mother.
-The result is an intriguing blend of equine characteristics that rarely occurs in the wild, but has occupied a special place in human life since ancient times.
+The result is an intriguing blend of equine characteristics that rarely occurs in the wild, but that has occupied a special place in human life since ancient times.

 Mules were first bred in the Middle East, where they were commonly used as mounts for royalty.
 A respect for mules spread further east into Europe as civilization advanced.
 Mules participated in the chariot races of the Greek Olympics before the time of Christ and became the chosen steed of the clergy afterward.